ZacharyPax/WatchtowerStack/README.md

 # Watchtower Stack
+## "The shrewd one sees the danger and conceals himself"

-Repository for configuration files and information on the Watchtower Stack
+### Repository for configuration files and information on the Watchtower Stack

-The Watchtower Stack is a collection of virutal machines used to collect extensive network and endpoint telemetry for the purpose of increasing environment security.
+"Watchtower" is a hardware server cluster running the Linux-based free and open-source hypervisor “Proxmox Virtual Environment.”
+Watchtower’s design provides extensive visibility into your network, with additional alerting capabilities based on network traffic and system telemetry to ensure maximum network security.
+To accomplish this, Watchtower ingests data from endpoints and the network directly.

 Currently, Watchtower consists of the following virtual machines: